 Various types of overvoltages can arise in electrical and electronic systems.
 Depending on the cause, an overvoltage can last a few hundred microseconds (referred to as a transient overvoltage), or for hours or even days (referred to as a temporary overvoltage).
 Overvoltages with very high amplitudes in the kilovolt range are generally transient overvoltages, which means they have a comparatively short duration ranging from a few microseconds to several hundred microseconds.

 Lightning strikes are a particular cause of transient overvoltages with high amplitudes.
 Direct and indirect strikes can result not only in high voltage amplitudes, but also particularly high and sometimes long current flows, which then have very serious consequences.
 Studies have shown that lightning strikes within a range of up to two kilometers away can cause significant damage to electrical devices and systems.
-Direct lightning strikes cause so-called lightning currents in the object: in the absence of lightning protection equipment, lightning currents – which have a particularly high energy content – can even cause fires, mechanical damage, and explosions in the proximity of the point of strike.
+Direct lightning strikes cause what are referred to as lightning currents in the object.
+In the absence of lightning protection equipment, lightning currents with a particularly high energy content can even cause fires, mechanical damage, and explosions near the point of strike.
 If surge protection is not present, even strikes some distance away can cause fires.

 Overvoltages are also caused by switching operations, such as switching large motors on and off, and by short circuits.
-Furthermore, even low-magnitude overvoltages can cause significant interference and defects in electronic components and devices.
+Even low-magnitude overvoltages can also cause significant interference and defects in electronic components and devices.

 Draw an imaginary circle around the object you want to protect.
 Surge protective devices must be installed at all points where cables intersect this circle.
 This ensures that the area within the protective circuit is protected in such a way that conducted overvoltages are prevented.

 When planning the protection concept, consider the following areas of application:

 An effective protective circuit helps ensure seamless surge protection.